 No, nib is a for-profit fund.

-Dependent children, adult dependants and student dependants of policy holders must be unmarried and not in a defacto relationship.
+Dependent children, adult dependents and student dependents of policy holders must be unmarried and not in a de facto relationship.

 To claim, all those listed on the policy must be Australian citizens, permanent residents or registered for Medicare.

 Unless otherwise approved by nib, a person under 16 years of age is not eligible to be a policy holder.

 3. Is it easy to switch to nib?

 Yes, you can sign up right here, right now.
 We’ll take care of the paperwork.

 4. Do I need to re-serve waiting periods?

 If you switch to an equivalent or lower level of cover, you won’t have to serve new waiting periods.
 However, you may need to serve new waiting periods if your new policy includes additional services or higher benefits

 5. Can I change my level of cover?